rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 ### Login and store tokens

-With the login **GraphQL mutation** below you can see it will return a refresh and access token.
+With the login **GraphQL mutation** below you can see it will return refresh and access tokens.
 This data will need be saved somewhere on the client.

 ```
 mutation Login($username: String!, $password: String!) {